reactiveui/ReactiveMvvm/README.md

 - <a href="https://github.com/fluentassertions/fluentassertions">FluentAssertions</a> to improve tests readability
 - <a href="https://github.com/nsubstitute/NSubstitute">NSubstitute</a> for stubs and mocks
 - <a href="https://github.com/AvaloniaUI/Avalonia">AvaloniaUI</a> for Linux and MacOS
+- <a href="https://github.com/worldbeater/Citrus.Avalonia">Citrus</a> bright and modern AvaloniaUI theme
 - <a href="https://www.xamarin.com/">Xamarin.Forms</a> for Android, iOS and Tizen
 - <a href="https://docs.microsoft.com/en-us/windows/uwp/index">Universal Windows Platform</a> for Windows 10
 - <a href="https://msdn.microsoft.com/ru-ru/library/aa970268(v=vs.100).aspx">Windows Presentation Foundation</a>